-The Provincial Environment Management Office (PEMO) has reported that the Sand, Gravel and Mining (SGM) tax collection of South Cotabato from January to April this year now totaled P6,505,097.37.
-South Cotbato’s share from the SGM tax collection likewise increased from the previous 3-month total of P1,791,374.15 to P2,631,745.37 as of April this year, according to the report.
-PEMO observed that with the continuous increase in SGM tax collection this year, it might surpass its 2016 SGM tax collection of P18,743,092.83.
-SGM tax collection for the 4-month period this year now averaged P1,626,274.34 per month or slightly higher than the monthly average of P1,561,924.40 in 2016.
+The Provincial Environment Management Office (PEMO) reported that the Sand, Gravel and Mining (SGM) tax collection of the province from January to June this year now totaled P9,586,608.82.
+PEMO earlier reported that the 5-month aggregate SGM collection was P8,042,267.37, while the latest collection for the month of June is P1,537,170.00.
+The SGM tax collection now has a monthly average collection of P1,597,768.14, based from the 6-month collection, which is higher than last year’s monthly average of P1,561,924.40.
+The provincial share for the 6--month collection also now has a total of P 3,806,587.9.
+PEMO was able to collect P18,743,092.83 SGM Tax for 2016, the highest since the creation of the office in 2007, but basing from the trend, it might surpass its 2016 SGM tax collection this year.
 Provincial Imposition include Sand and Gravel, Mining Tax, Small-Scale Mining Fee, Ore Transport Fee, Occupational Mining Tax, Verification Fee (Sand and Gravel), Filing Fee, Governor’s Permit Fee, Processing Fee, Fines/Penalties/Surcharges, Miscellaneous/Delivery Receipts and imposition based on PD 1856.
 The